-For fluid flow scenarios where solid-fluid interfaces are present, boundary layer effects can be critical to accuracy of results meaning accurate modelling of the interfaces is imperative.
-The two methods typically applied in CFD include applying a wall model or fully resolving wall.
+For fluid flow scenarios where solid-fluid interfaces are present, boundary layer effects can be critical to the accuracy of results meaning accurate modelling of the interfaces is imperative.
+The two methods typically applied in CFD include applying a wall model or fully resolving the wall.

 In choosing which method to use, there are several considerations to take:

 - Full resolution requires extremely fine mesh near the wall in order to achieve a y+ value less than 1, meaning large mesh sizes will be required.
-If a large mesh size can be used for the simulation then a full wall resolution can be used, on the other hand if only a small mesh size can be implemented for the simulation, then a wall model must be chosen to simulate the boundary layer effects.
+If a large mesh size can be used for the simulation then a full wall resolution can be used, on the other hand, if only a small mesh size can be implemented for the simulation, then a wall model must be chosen to simulate the boundary layer effects.

-The calculation of y+ can be turned on in the SimScale platform by enabling ‘Turbulence‘ in Field calculations under Result control.
+The calculation of y+ can be turned on on the SimScale platform by enabling ‘Turbulence‘ in Field calculations under Result control.
 It will pop a settings panel that will have y<plus> as the default Result type.